a round up of notable activity

-The King of the Golden River will be performed by Richard Edgar Wilson and the Coull Quartet at the Royal Academy in London In February 2019 as part of the Ruskin bi-centenary celebrations, together with some newly-commissioned settings of Ruskin song sketches.
+The King of the Golden River was performed by Richard Edgar Wilson and the Coull Quartet at the Royal Academy in London In February 2019 as part of the Ruskin bi-centenary celebrations, together with some newly-commissioned settings of Ruskin song sketches.

 A commission for the Paston Papers project sees Sarah creating a pocket oratorio on the writing of Agnes Paston for the Orchestra of the Age of Enlightenment to be performed on July 1st 2018 in the Paston Church, St. Nicholas of North Walsham, Norfolk.
 Follow Sarah’s blog on the Orchestras Live website

 Sarah has been commissioned by UK ensemble, Piano40 to write a new work for 8 hands 2 pianos.
 Labyrinths will be premiered at their Purcell Room recital on Monday 21st May 2018.
 FIND OUT MORE

 The King of the Golden River for tenor and string quartet was performed at the Scarab Club in Detroit in May 2016 by Drake Danzler.